 Effective January 1, 2020, the Township moved its healthcare platform from fully insured to self-funded.
-This was projected to save the Township 5% but for 2021 it saved 12% and in 2022 it saved 5%.
-The Township's administration remains committed to the education and involvement of all employees of the organization in an effort to contain all benefit costs.
-The Township's administration also regularly meets with its consultants and vendors involved in the employee benefit programs to explore present and future potential solutions to lower and/or contain these costs.
+The Township's administration remains committed to the education and involvement of all employees of the organization in an effort to contain all benefit costs through promoting consumerism.
+The Township's administration also regularly meets with its consultants and vendors involved in the employee benefit programs to explore present and future potential solutions to lower and/or contain these costs while continuing to providing valuable programs to attract and retain employees.